semaphoreci/docs/the-grammar-of-semaphore-yaml-files_5b0c064e2c7d3a2f9011f802.md

       - name: A name for this job
          cmd_file: /path/to/GitHub/file/plain_text_file

 Notice that you cannot use both `commands` and `cmd_file` for defining a job.
-Moveover, you cannot have a job properly defined if both the `commands` and `cmd_file` properties are missing.
+Moreover, you cannot have a job properly defined if both the `commands` and `cmd_file` properties are missing.

-The following is an example of a working `.semaphore/semaphore.yml` file that uses the `cmd_file` property to execute the commands found in `command_file`\:
+The following is an example of a working `.semaphore/semaphore.yml` file that uses the `cmd_file` property to execute the commands found in `command_file`:

     version: "v1.0"
     name: Using cmd_file.